imixs/open-bpmn/doc/TOOL_PALETTE.md

 ## The ToolPaletteItemProvider

-THe ToolPalette is a graphical elements shown all nodes and edges the user could place into a model.
-If you do not specify a custom Tool PaletteItemProvider, GLSP will automatically create a default item palette for you listing all your nodes and edges defined in your server model.
+The ToolPalette is a graphical element shown all nodes and edges the user could place into a model.
+If you do not specify a custom Tool PaletteItemProvider, GLSP will automatically create a default Tool Palette for you, listing all your nodes and edges defined in your server model.

 <img src="ToolPaletteItemProvider-01.png" />

-The items will be sorted in alphanumeric order.
+The items will be sorted in alphanumeric order and grouped by 'Nodes' and 'Edges'.
 Of course you can define your own ToolPaletteItemProvider, for example to group your different CreationActions in  a custom order.
-To do so you need to implement a `ToolPaletteItemProvider`.
+To do so you need to implement a `ToolPaletteItemProvider` and overwrite at least the method `getItems`.

+The following example shows how to implement a custom ToolPaletteItemProvider:

 ```java
 public class BPMNToolPaletteItemProvider implements ToolPaletteItemProvider {